 The Directors consider that the Company and Board are not yet of a sufficient size for a full Board evaluation to make commercial and practical sense.
-In the frequent Board meetings/calls, the Directors can discuss any areas where they feel a change would benefit the Company, and the Company Secretary remains on hand to provide impartial advice.
-As the Company grows, it expects to expand the Board and with the Board expansion, re-consider the need for Board evaluation.
+In the frequent Board meetings/calls, the Directors can discuss any areas where they feel a change to Board practices and process would benefit the effectiveness and performance of the Board and the Company Secretary remains on hand to provide impartial advice.
+As the Company grows, it expects to expand the Board and any such Board expansion would represent an opportune moment to re-consider the need for a formal Board evaluation.